liberty-rising/digit_classifier/README.md

 # digit_classifier
-Image classifier that can recognize single digits (black font) on a white background.
+Image classifier that can recognize single 28 x 28 bw digits.
 Trained on the MNIST database.